JakubTabor/Transfer_Learning_Deep_Learning/README.md

 # I check the shape and its all right, now I gonna show thre images, then I use my model to get predictions on this images and get label of prediction
 # Now I get url of pretrained model, set one layer and put shape of it, "trainable = False" means that it will be not trained
 # I gonna create new model which will include "pretrained model" and output layer with number of flower classes I get summary to look at my model`s structure
+# Then I compile my model with "optimizer as adam, loss as SparseCategoricalCrossentropy and metrics as accuracy" then I set number of epochs at five